godotengine/godot-docs/classes/class_spotlight3d.rst

 Controls the distance attenuation function for spotlights.

 A value of ``0.0`` will maintain a constant brightness through most of the range, but smoothly attenuate the light at the edge of the range.
-Use a value of ``2.0`` for physically accurate lights as it results in the proper inverse square attenutation.
+Use a value of ``2.0`` for physically accurate lights as it results in the proper inverse square attenuation.

 \ **Note:** Setting attenuation to ``2.0`` or higher may result in distant objects receiving minimal light, even within range.
 For example, with a range of ``4096``, an object at ``100`` units is attenuated by a factor of ``0.0001``.
 With a default brightness of ``1``, the light would not be visible at that distance.